 Arnoldsburg is a very small town located in the state of West Virginia.
 With a population of 3,137 people and just one neighborhood, Arnoldsburg is the 65th largest community in West Virginia.

-When you are in Arnoldsburg, you'll notice that it is more blue-collar than most other communities in America.
-44.07% of Arnoldsburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Arnoldsburg is generally considered to be a blue-collar town.
+44.07% of the Arnoldsburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Arnoldsburg is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Arnoldsburg who work in office and administrative support (15.60%), healthcare suport services (11.10%), and sales jobs (7.58%).

 Being a small town, Arnoldsburg does not have a public transit system used by locals to get to and from work.